On correlation of the 3-fold divisor function with itself: Introduction and statements of results

-When the shift $h$ is larger than one, we work out in our third result the leading order main term in $M_{k,\ell}(X,h)$, showing our answer matches previous computations of Ng and Thom \cite{NgThom2019} and Tao \cite{TaoBlog}.
+We work out in our next result the leading order main term in $M_{k,\ell}(X,h)$ for any $k,\ell$ and composite shift $h$, and verify, for the special case $k=\ell=3$ and any composite shift $h$, that our answer matches previous computations of Ng and Thom \cite{NgThom2019} and Tao \cite{TaoBlog}.